Bodigrim/logict/README.md

 [Backtracking, Interleaving, and Terminating Monad Transformers](http://okmij.org/ftp/papers/LogicT.pdf) by Oleg Kiselyov, Chung-chieh Shan, Daniel P. Friedman, Amr Sabry.
-This paper extends previous research into using `MonadPlus` functionality---where `mplus` is used to specify value alternatives for consideration and `mzero` use used to specify the lack of any acceptable values---to add support for fairness and pruning using a set of operations defined by a new `MonadLogic` class.
+This paper extends previous research into using `MonadPlus` functionality--where `mplus` is used to specify value alternatives for consideration and `mzero` use used to specify the lack of any acceptable values--to add support for fairness and pruning using a set of operations defined by a new `MonadLogic` class.

 # Background